-Professor Louwers has authored or co-authored 11 books (including one of the best-selling auditing textbooks) and over 40 articles on a wide range of accounting, auditing, and technology-related topics, including publications in the Journal of Accounting Research, Journal of Business Ethics, Behavioral Research in Accounting, Accounting Horizons, Decision Sciences, Issues in Accounting Education, Journal of Accountancy, CPA Journal and Today's CPA.
+Professor Louwers has authored or co-authored 13 books (including one of the best-selling auditing textbooks) and almost 50 articles on a wide range of accounting, auditing, and technology-related topics, including publications in the Journal of Accounting Research, Journal of Business Ethics, Behavioral Research in Accounting, Accounting Horizons, Decision Sciences, Issues in Accounting Education, Journal of Accountancy, CPA Journal and Today's CPA.
 Some of his works have been reprinted in both Russian and Chinese.

 Recent publications include:

 Louwers, T. 2015.
 The Past, Present, and Future (?) of Crime-Related Forensic Accounting Methodology.
 Accounting Research Journal 28: 4-9.

 Wheeler, S., Cereola, S., and Louwers, T. 2014.
 MD&A Disclosure Tendencies: The Case of LIFO Liquidations.
 Accounting Horizons 28 (December): 805-818.

 Cereola, S., Wheeler, S., and Louwers, T. 2014.
 The Impact of Auditor Association on Disclosure Transparency: Duplicate MD&A Disclosure Responsibilities?
 Current Issues in Auditing.

 Daigle, R., T. Louwers, and J. Taylor-Morris.
 2013.
 HealthSouth, Inc.: An Instructional Case Examining Auditors’ Legal Liability.
 Issues in Accounting Education 28 (Oct/Dec): 887-900.

 Gordon, E., E. Henry, B. Reed, and T. Louwers.
 2012.
 The Role of Related Party Transactions in Fraudulent Financial Reporting Journal of Forensic and Investigative Accounting 4 (January - June): 186 - 213.